Live: The Loreley Tapes

 Live: The Loreley Tapes...... is a live album by Paul Rodgers of Free and Bad Company fame.
 It was recorded at the Rockpalast Open Air Festival, at Freilichtbühne Loreley, St. Goarshausen, Germany on 8 July 1995 and released in 1996.

+The album consists of blues standards previously covered by Rodgers on his solo album Muddy Water Blues: A Tribute to Muddy Waters, as well as several Free and Bad Company hits.
+The band Rodgers recruited for the concert – Geoff Whitehorn on guitar, Jaz Lochrie on bass and Jim Copley on drums – would go on to play on Rodgers' next two solo albums.

+The album was later reissued as a part of 2-CD set, Now & Live, which packaged the album alongside Rodger's 1997 studio album Now.